Lower Eyelid Surgery

 Drs.
 Cohen and Swartz perform surgical and non-surgical procedures that correct all of these problems and restore the youthful appearance of your eyes.
 However, lower eyelid surgery (also known as lower blepharoplasty) is specifically designed to address puffiness, drooping and, in many cases, bags in the lower eyelids (bags may be treated with surgical or non-surgical techniques; learn more from our "Removing Eye Bags With and Without Surgery" blog post).
 Wrinkles and dark circles are typically treated by laser skin resurfacing, Swan Skin Care or other non-surgical treatments.

-Dr. Marc Cohen and Dr. Nancy Swartz are oculoplastic surgeons- board-certified eye doctors who have done additional training in plastic surgery relating to the eyes and face.
+Dr. Marc Cohen and Dr. Nancy Swartz are both oculoplastic surgeons.
+An oculoplastic surgeon is a board-certified eye doctor who has done additional training in plastic surgery relating to the eyes and face.
 In over 20 years of practice, they have taught their eyelid surgery techniques to doctors around the globe and helped thousands of patients rejuvenate their appearance with lower eyelid surgery in Philadelphia, on the Main Line, and in South Jersey.

 What To Expect When You Have Lower Eyelid Surgery with Us

-The first step to treating your lower eyelids and restoring a youthful and well-rested appearance is a consultation with Dr. Cohen or Dr. Swartz.
-During your consultation, your doctor will take time to hear your concerns, evaluate your eyes and face, and create a treatment plan that is customized just for you.
+The first step to treating your lower eyelids and restoring a youthful and well-rested appearance is a consultation with Dr. Swartz.
+During your consultation, Dr. Swartz will take time to hear your concerns, evaluate your eyes and face, and create a treatment plan that is customized just for you.
 Drs.
 Cohen and Swartz know that you want to look like your best self, and with their experience and artistry, they will make sure that you get the best results.

 Your surgery will take place at an accredited surgical center in Bala Cynwyd, PA or Voorhees, NJ (whichever is closest to you), and a board certified anesthesiologist will oversee “twilight sleep” anesthesia so that you are comfortable during the procedure.